open/close all folders

-- Karma Houdini: She tries to kill the Fire Lord twice and she only recieves barely a slap in the wrist.
+- Karma Houdini: She tries to kill the Fire Lord twice and receives no kind of punishment for it.

 - Lineage Comes from the Father: Despite being both an Earthbender and of mixed nationality in a country that was until recently Fire-supremacist, Kori is legally a Fire Nation citizen because her father is one.

-- Ugly Guy, Hot Girlfriend: With Sneers.
+- Ugly Guy, Hot Wife: Non-married example with Sneers.
 A Running Gag in Part 3 is that everyone who finds out about them first confusedly confirms that they're together, then enthusiastically congratulates him.